Conservancy

 • Firefighter Type 2 (FFT2) qualification requires participation on one fire as a trainee.

-• Burn Boss (Type 1 or 2) qualification requires participation on a minimum number of prescribed burns whose primary purpose is not training; the individual must successfully serve as a trainee under the supervision of a qualified burn boss on at least 3 of the 20+ burns; and the individual must be qualified in a Single Resource Boss position additional to Firing Boss (Engine Boss is preferred).
+• Burn Boss (Type 1 or 2) qualification requires participation on at least twenty (20) prescribed burns whose primary purpose is not training; the individual must successfully serve as a trainee under the supervision of a qualified burn boss on at least 3 of the 20+ burns; and the individual must be qualified in a Single Resource Boss position additional to Firing Boss (Engine Boss is preferred).

 Training additional to PMS 310-1:

-• Engine Academy (or equivalent)- for Engine Boss, ICT4, and all Burn Bosses
+• Engine Academy or Engine Operator for Engine Boss, ICT4, and all Burn Bosses

 • Basic First Aid and CPR training, including Bloodborne Pathogens, for all field operations positions at or above the level of Squad Boss (FFT1)

-Burn bosses (RXB1, RXB2, RXB3) are required to complete burn boss specific safety refresh at minimum biennially to meet currency requirements.
+Burn bosses (RXB1, RXB2, RXB3) are required to complete a safety refresh specific to the burn boss role (at least every two years) to meet currency requirements.
 See RT-300 Burn Boss Safety Refresher for details.

 The Training Pathway chart displays the typical development path from crew member to burn boss, including both Interagency and agency-specific positions (RXCM and RXB3).